Irish Museum of Modern Art: Collection

 IMMA holds the Irish National Collection of modern and contemporary art, consisting of over 3500 works by Irish and international artists.
-The collection's emphasis is on works produced post-1940 and features works by many significant artists including Marina Abramović, Louise Bourgeois, Joseph Cornell, Robert Rauschenberg, Sol LeWitt, Louis le Brocquy, Matt Mullican, Roy Lichtenstein and Lawrence Weiner.
+The collection's emphasis is on works produced post-1940 and features works by many significant artists including Lucian Freud, Marina Abramović, Louise Bourgeois, Joseph Cornell, Robert Rauschenberg, Sol LeWitt, Louis le Brocquy, Matt Mullican, Roy Lichtenstein and Lawrence Weiner.
 The collection is fully catalogued and searchable via a dedicated website.

 The Hennessy Art Fund for IMMA Collection was launched in 2016 in part as a response to funding cuts preventing the museum from having a viable acquisitions budget to collect the work of emerging and mid-career artists since 2011.
 The fund is a new multi-year corporate partnership and acquisition fund to purchase works by Irish and Irish based artists that are not yet part of the IMMA National Collection of Contemporary and Modern Art.
 Prior to this the museum relied heavily on private philanthropy.
-The Hennessy Art Fund has thus far allowed the collection to acquire the work of Kevin Atherton, David Beattie, Rhona Byrne and Dennis McNulty in 2016; and Ciarán Murphy, Maireád McClean, Mark Garry and Yuri Pattison in 2017.
+The Hennessy Art Fund has thus far allowed the collection to acquire the work of Kevin Atherton, David Beattie, Rhona Byrne and Dennis McNulty in 2016; and Ciarán Murphy, Maireád McClean, Mark Garry and Yuri Pattison in 2017 and Eimear Walshe.

+Events

+IMMA hosts the annual Earth Rising Festival, which celebrates art, ecology and ideas related to planetary crises and brings together influential voices from across arts, science, academia, design, law, media, research and education.

+The inaugural event was held in September 2023.
+The 2025 Earth Rising Festival is due to take place from 12 to 14 September 2025 inspired by the theme Staying with the Trouble, based on Donna Haraway's influential text.
+Contributors for 2025 include Sean McCabe, Fionnuala Moran, Easkey Britton, The Climate Alarm Clock Podcast, Mohammed Syfkhan and Professor John Barry.

 Legal status and funding

-The Museum is a company limited by guarantee and not having a share capital.
-The company is funded by grant-in-aid through the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media and by sponsorship, franchise and own resource income.
+The museum is a company limited by guarantee and not having a share capital.
+The company is funded by grant-in-aid through the Department of Culture, Communications and Sport and by sponsorship, franchise and own resource income.